cloudnativedaysjp/showks-spinnaker-pipelines/showks-canvas/README.md

-# Generate showks-canvas applicatio and pipelines into Spinnaker
+# Generate showks-canvas application and pipelines into Spinnaker

 ## Usage